vlikin/beatmycode/js/angularjs/angulartutorial/README.txt

   Directive, input data outside of the scope, transclude.
 +10.
 Built-in Filters
   Filters: ng-model="search.$" -> filter:search, orderBy, limitTo, uppercase, lowercase
-+ 11. Components and Containers
++11.
+Components and Containers
   Components -> custom tags, Containers wraps elements.
-12. The Config Function
++12.
+The Config Function
+  routeProvider in config => route in controller.
-13. Controllers
++13.
+Controllers
+  Controller.
+Too simple.
-14. Defining a Method on the Scope
++14.
+Defining a Method on the Scope
-15. Directive Communication
++15.
+Directive Communication
+  The directive could require another directive.
+A directive contains a controllers.
+  A directive requires anither directives, is able to reuse their controllers.
-16. Directive for Route Handling
+- 16. Directive for Route Handling
+  I do not understand how it viewCtrl is injected into the route config.
-17. Directive Restrictions
++17.
+Directive Restrictions
+  A - Attribute, C - class name, M - comment, few directives could be applied to a tag.
-18. Directive to Directive Communication
++ 18. Directive to Directive Communication
+  Keep attantion to scope isollation.
 19. Directives Talking to Controllers
 20. Experimental "Controller as" Syntax
 21. Filters
 22. First Directive
 23. $index, $event, $log
 24. Injectors
-25. Intro to bower
++25.
+Intro to bower
+  Bower package manager.
 26. Isolate Scope "&"
 27. Isolate Scope "@"
 28. Isolate Scope "="